mrshaikh4u/KartRaceAnalyzer_Java/README.md

  a> Currently in version 1 it prints output in console but can be enhanced to print out put to any output device supported by Java b> For displaying offset for each racer it only considers racers who has completed all laps of the race. c> in current version (1.0) Sample input has to be in current format only , can be enhanced later to alter input formats.

+ Execution instructions :
+ a > import attached source project in eclipse/ any other IDE that support java b > if needed change sample_input.txt in resources folder to test different scenarios and data c > result will be displayed in console